brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 I’m blocked in the website.
 I have to contact the support team.

 {: .result }
-The contact site support link is very difficult to find using a screen reader.
-It currently pops up when tabbing to the ‘Show footer’ link and clicking on.
-This needs to be changed to have a separate link saying ‘Contact Site Support’When I tried to send an email to site support, the email could not be sent
+> The contact site support link is very difficult to find using a screen reader.
+> It currently pops up when tabbing to the ‘Show footer’ link and clicking on.
+This needs to be changed to have a separate link saying ‘Contact Site Support’When I tried to send an email to site support, the email could not be sent.

 ##### Note
 See site support screenshot